tgdata-prod/Cryptocurrency-Data/README.md

 It is our goal in this project to demonsrate a sort of end-to-end ETL process with Bi capabilities, specifically with Data Bricks and Power BI in mind.

+### Cloud Platform

+Databricks is cloud platform independant, we use Microsoft Azure in this project